quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 current ACK_FREQUENCY parameters and how they affect the connection after migration.
-It's common for an implementation to reset its congestion controller when a connection is migrated, which may lead to undesirable performance if the acknowledgement behavior isn't reset by the peer with a new ACK_FREQUENCY frame.
+It's common for an implementation to reset its congestion controller when a connection is migrated, which may lead to undesirable performance if the acknowledgement behavior isn't updated by the peer with a new ACK_FREQUENCY frame.

 ## Path MTU Discovery {#path-mtu-discovery}